1 Legal and enforcement framework

 - remove a VFA asset from the exchange; and

 - issue penalties to licence holders for non-compliance.

-Additionally, the Financial Intelligence Analysis Unit (FIAU), the Information and Data Protection Commissioner and the courts have the powers to enforce applicable rules and regulations.
+Additionally, the Financial Intelligence Analysis Unit (FIAU), the information and data protection commissioner and the courts have the power to enforce applicable rules and regulations.

 1.4 What is the regulators' general approach to virtual currencies?

 Malta was one of the first countries in the world to enact a VFA Framework, in November 2018.
 The VFA Framework is closely aligned with the CASP rules found in MICAR.
 The MFSA has a solid technical VFA team in place within the Crypto-Asset Supervision Department.
 The MFSA has been applying the VFA rules for the last five years and these are practically identical to MICAR when it comes to service providers, so the transition both for the MFSA and for regulated CASPs should be relatively seamless.

 The MFSA has an open-door policy and is very business friendly when it comes to welcoming interested CASPs to Malta.
 For this reason, Malta is one of the top two jurisdictions (along with France) that big crypto-players choose when jurisdiction shopping.

 1.5 Has there been any notable enforcement action relating to virtual currencies?